| Some preachers

 Stone-Campbell Movement.
 Doctrines were further refined by Church of

 Christ preachers, editors, orators, and writers.
+Efforts were

 made, first by the Roman Catholic Reformers (Protestants), and more